 There are many posts on which of the two trails to take on the south side so we won’t explain in detail here.
 We took the Bright Angel Trail instead of the South Kaibab Trail on our way up and out because of the water supply situation.

-They run two trips each direction per day between the South Rim Bright Angel Lodge and the North Rim hotels.
+We used the Trans-Canyon Shuttle company which runs two trips each direction per day seasonally between the South Rim Bright Angel Lodge and the North Rim hotels.
 Find out their schedule here.
 You can book on their website with a credit card easily.
 They have a reasonable cancelation policy in case your plan changes.
 It is the only company providing the rim-to-rim service when we visited.
 Clean vans, professional drivers and reasonable cost for the distance they have to take you.

 Where to stay?